wwanxh/homebridge-tuya-web/README.md

 ## Whitelisting scenes

 To prevent an overload of scenes clogging up your HomeKit devices, scenes are by default not exposed to HomeKit.
-If you wish to add Tuya scenes to homekit you will need to whitelist.
+When you wish to add Tuya scenes to homekit, you will need to add them to the whitelist.

 ### Add all scenes to HomeKit